-- 4.1 For Health and Wellbeing Overview and Scrutiny Committee to review the future design of the service model to support people living at Median Road. - 4.2 For Health and Wellbeing Overview and Scrutiny Committee to support the proposal to commence the procurement of the support for Median Road.

-5. Consultation (including Overview and Scrutiny, if applicable)

-- 5.1 The Autism Strategy was subject to extensive consultation with partners, users and carers. - 6.
-Impact on corporate policies, priorities, performance and community impact

-6.1 The care and support provision of Medina Road impacts on the following priority:
+- 4.1 For Cabinet to agree the future design of the service model to support people living within Medina Road. - 4.2 Agree the procurement for 24 hour care and support for Medina Road. - 5.
+Consultation (including Overview and Scrutiny, if applicable) - 5.1 The Autism Strategy was subject to extensive consultation with partners, users and carers. - 5.2 The proposal will be presented to Health and Well-being Overview and Scrutiny Committee on 3 September 2020 and verbal feedback will be given to Cabinet. - 6.
+Impact on corporate policies, priorities, performance and community impact - 6.1 The care and support provision of Medina Road impacts on the following priority: